 A: You will love what we create and achieve together.

 Q: What questions do you ask prospective clients?

 A: Where were you coming from when you wrote and recorded this?
-What are your favorite sounding albums?
-Who is your favorite artist/band?
+Is there a definite emotion or thought you are trying to convey in this performance?